 Both cuckoo species usually perch in the canopy, and they can be difficult to find even if they are vocalizing.
 They sometimes come lower, and on rare occasions, will go into the stream for a quick drink.

 Black-billed Cuckoos have a black bill with no yellow.
-The orbital ring is red, and the tail feathers have white tips that look like narrow bars instead of white spots.
+They have a red orbital ring (the skin around their eye), while the orbital ring on the Yellow-billed ranges from yellow to brown.
+The tail feathers of the Black-billed have white tips that look like narrow bars instead of white spots.
 Black-billed Cuckoos have little or no rufous in their wings.
-While they generally stay high in the trees, the one pictured above came down to a fallen tree at the front of Monticello.
-The tree was full of tent caterpillars, and the cuckoo stayed at eye level for hours, enjoying the food bonanza.
+They generally stay high in the trees, but they sometimes come lower if they find a fallen tree with tent caterpillars.
+As with the Yellow-billed, the sexes look the same, and adult plumage does not vary from the spring to the fall.

-The call of the Yellow-billed Cuckoo is a long series of notes, often of three types, with the first few short and woody, the second few longer and woody, and the third a series of loud, sweet coo sounds.
-The call of the Black-billed is a much simpler coo-coo-coo-coo, delivered quickly.
+A common vocalization of the Yellow-billed Cuckoo is a long series of notes, often of three types, with the first few short and woody, the second few longer and woody, and the third a series of loud, sweet coo sounds.
+The typical vocalization of the Black-billed is a much simpler coo-coo-coo-coo, delivered quickly.

 Worldwide, the cuckoo family has more than 140 species, some of whom are famous for being parasitic nesters — i.e., they lay their eggs in the nests of other species and let the hosts incubate the eggs and raise the young.
 Yellow-billed and Black-billed Cuckoos both build nests and raise young.
 However, Yellow-billed Cuckoos will sometimes lay their eggs in the nests of Black-billed Cuckoos, and some Black-billed Cuckoos will lay their eggs in the nests of other Black-billed Cuckoos.